Two young Marylanders - a Marine from Harford County and a sailor from the Eastern Shore - died in separate incidents Wednesday in Iraq.

 Military officials confirmed that a Marine Corps CH-46 helicopter was lost Wednesday 20 miles northeast of Baghdad, killing five Marines and two Navy hospital corpsmen.
 None was identified in what officials said was the fifth American helicopter crash in Iraq in the past three weeks, officials said.

 Corpsman Ruiz was a three-year veteran who enlisted soon after he graduated from Col. Richardson High School in rural Caroline County, his mother said.

-"He was very proud of what he was doing and we are very proud of him," said Lisa Ruiz, who retired more than a decade ago after serving 20 years in the Navy as an information technician.
+"He was very proud of what he was doing and we are very proud of him," said Lisa Ruiz, who retired more than a decade ago after serving 20 years as a Navy as an information technician.

 Corpsman Ruiz was a member of the 2nd Marine Battalion, based at Camp Lejeune, N.C., where he met his girlfriend, Brandy Jenkins, a corpsman who remains on active duty in Iraq, his mother said.

 "She's from Georgia, and they were stationed there, but we haven't met her yet," said Mrs. Ruiz, who works at the town post office.
 Manuel Ruiz Sr. works for a tree service in St. Michaels.